Isabella Beecher Hooker: Activism

 Isabella maintained the constitutional argument for most of the 1870s and used it for the many additional times she spoke before the House Judiciary Committee.
 Isabella believed this argument partly because she thought it would be too difficult to get a constitutional amendment passed.
-However, most of the congressmen rejected the suffragists' notions, and contended that Congress could not intervene in voter eligibility.
-However, Isabella felt so strongly that women could already technically vote, that she and other women activists tried to vote in the election of 1872; while Susan Anthony succeeded, and was arrested, Isabella was unable to penetrate the security at the polling station.
+However, most of the congressmen rejected the suffragists' notions and contended that Congress could not intervene in voter eligibility.
+However, Isabella felt so strongly that women could already technically vote that she and other women activists tried to vote in the election of 1872.
+While Susan Anthony succeeded and was arrested, Isabella was unable to penetrate the security at the polling station.

-By the mid-1880s Isabella advocated the more common position that women should vote because they would bring a new level of dignity to politics.
+By the mid-1880s, Isabella advocated the more common position that women should vote because they would bring a new level of dignity to politics.
 Along with her drift in strategy, Isabella Hooker was campaigning for women's rights in general, instead of focusing on suffrage alone.
 During 1887, Isabella spoke on the need for women to have greater roles in society, including the benefits of female police officers.
 She digressed on a campaign for police reform than included complete reorganization of New York City's police department, with a woman as superintendent; for this she was mocked by the New York World and the Chicago Tribune.

 While Isabella Hooker was derided in New York and Chicago, she had enough national stature that her speaking tours were regularly reported.
 Furthermore, she gained respect in Hartford, where The Hartford Courant published her lectures from around the country and her congressional addresses.
 As she wound down her travels she was able to use this avenue to continue her advocacy.
 By the turn of the century she journeyed less frequently to speak, but maintained her activity by writing letters, and her annual presentation of a voting bill to the Connecticut General Assembly.
 She made one last appearance before Congress in 1893, where she persuaded various senators to endorse a limited suffrage proposal.
 Isabella's last appearance before the General Assembly to present the voting bill was in 1901.

 Death

 Isabella Beecher Hooker was at the side of her half-sister Harriet Beecher Stowe when she died at her Hartford home in 1896.
 Hooker was crippled by a stroke on January 13, 1907, and died twelve days later.
 While she died more than a decade before the nineteenth amendment was ratified, her participation in the women's movement saw it transformed from a fringe group to the respectable lobby that succeeded in 1920.
-Within her native state of Connecticut Isabella Hooker contributed primarily in her advocacy for women's property rights, which passed into law in 1877.